-In order to manufacture the cements in the laboratory, a sample of gypsum was obtained from one of the production plants and, based on a chemical analysis of the gypsum and the clinkers, the amount of gypsum added to each of the clinkers was adjusted so that each cement had an SO3 content of 2.3%.
+Chemical composition of the gypsum used in the cements and the amount of gypsum added to each clinker production plants and, based on a chemical analysis of the gypsum and the clinkers, the amount of gypsum added to each of the clinkers was adjusted so that each cement had an SO3 content of 2.3%.
+The same gypsum type and SO3 content was used to ensure that the rate of heat evolution of each clinker was compared on the basis of clinker characteristics only.
+Also, while an SO3 content of 2.3% is typical of South African cements, in reality, manufacturers would adjust the SO3 content in response to variations in aspects such as the C3A content of the clinker.
 Table 1 shows the chemical composition of the gypsum used, based on an XRF analysis, as well as the proportion of gypsum added to each of the cement clinkers.